 Darker stains may develop that are fungi and mildew growing on the wall or floor material.
 These growths may also show up in heavy humidity areas like bathrooms and kitchens causing condensation on walls.
-To add, these fungi may cause some health concerns like allergic sinus reactions.
+These fungi may cause some health concerns like allergic sinus reactions.

-Major moisture concerns that homeowners may not be aware of may develop in crawl spaces under houses.
-This is an area that the homeowner may never enter.
-Leaking plumbing, ground water from the exterior, moisture coming up from soil and ever sewage leaks can cause major problems in crawl spaces.
-In addition, excess moisture will be absorbed by the wood framing.
-When wood moisture is 18-22% surface fungus will grow.
-When wood moisture grows over 22% wood decay fungus will begin to consume the wood and will cause damage.
+Major moisture concerns that homeowners may not be aware of may develop in crawl spaces under houses, an area that the homeowner may never enter.
+Leaking plumbing, groundwater from the exterior, moisture coming up from the soil and ever sewage leaks can cause major problems in crawl spaces.
+Excess moisture will be absorbed by the wood framing.
+When wood moisture is 18-22% surface fungus will grow and when wood moisture grows more than 22% wood decay fungus will begin to consume the wood and will cause damage.

-First of all, water stains on walls and floors will be a visual indication of potential fungus, mildew or even decay growing in the area.
-A visual indication of possible moisture concerns in the crawl space may be buckling wood floors.
-A mildew like odor may also be an indication of fungal growth in the living area or under the home.
-Furthermore, some individuals may have some additional allergic reactions like sneezing and sinusitis that may indicate a fungal presence.
+Water stains on walls and floors will be a visual indication of potential fungus, mildew, or even decay growing in the area.
+A visual indication of possible moisture concerns in the crawl space may be buckling wood floors along with a mildew-like odor.
+These may also be indications of fungal growth in the living area or under the home.
+In some cases, some people may have mild allergic reactions like sneezing and sinusitis that may indicate a fungal presence.

-Finally, areas of water stains in the living areas will need to be investigated by professional plumbers or roof contractors.
-As a result, crawl spaces first need to be inspected by pest management professionals trained in moisture management and wood destroying organisms.
-They can determine the presence of decay fungus, termites, moisture conditions and help the homeowners determine the best course of action.
-Above all, U.S. Pest Protection has the best trained professionals in the industry for moisture control!
+Areas with water stains in the living areas will need to be investigated by professional plumbers or roof contractors.
+Crawl spaces, though, first need to be inspected by pest management professionals trained in moisture management and wood-destroying organisms.
+The pest professionals can determine the presence of decay fungus, termites, moisture conditions and help the homeowners determine the best course of action.
+For more information on moisture control, contact U.S. Pest Protection, and our trained professionals will be happy to help!